-On these pages you can find advice and guidance to help us help you stay fit and healthy this winter.
+On these pages you can find advice and guidance to help us help you stay fit and healthy.
 In particular you can find help and resources on:

 Steps to keep well